Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/drawing.rst

 - Enable the *Grease Pencil* by clicking *Draw, Line, Poly or Erase* from the Toolshelf (:kbd:`T`).
   A new layer will be automatically added for you to draw on.
 - A new layer can be added from the *Grease Pencil Properties panel*.
-  This panel can also be used to customise the color, opacity and thickness of the pencil lines.
+  This panel can also be used to customize the color, opacity and thickness of the pencil lines.
   Changes to these settings will affect all strokes on the current layer.